isomerpages/pmo-stratgroup/media-centre/press-releases/_posts/2026-08-23-post-Marriage & Parenthood Measures at National Day Rally 2026.md

 <td rowspan="1" colspan="1">
 <p>Each eligible child will receive the same support of up to $62,000<sup>[4]</sup>,
 regardless of birth order.</p>
-<p>&nbsp;</p>
-<p>Large families will continue to receive additional support on top of the
+<p>&nbsp;Large families will continue to receive additional support on top
-Package, in areas where they are likely to face a sharper increase in costs.</p>
+of the Package, in areas where they are likely to face a sharper increase in costs.</p>
 </td>
 </tr>
 <tr>